manjulananduri/manjulananduri.github.io/_posts/2022-08-14-carbon-language-vs-rust.md

 Things can change a lot while the language is still growing.
 We will cover this closely as things evolve, so make sure to subscribe to our Carbon language newsletter.
-What do you think the future of Carbon lang is ?
+What do you think the future of Carbon is ?
 Drop your thoughts in the comments.

 ## Conclusion

 Every language has its own pros and cons.
 But each language is designed with specific goals in mind.
-Both Carbon language and Rust lang  has a great scope and applications for each of them can vary as things progress.
+Both Carbon and Rust have a great scope and applications for each of them can vary as things progress.

 Learning new things are always fun.
 So give a try with each of these languages and explore around.